 As a result, fuel consumption is taken into account in GECO air, even if it does not appear directly in the application.

-Reducing POPs also means reducing fuel consumption
+Improving the mobility score also means reducing fuel consumption

 How does GECO air take into account gear ratio engaged?

 The gear ratio is calculated as a function of speed and acceleration.

 Does it work well?

 Yes for “normal” use of the gearbox.
 Not for those who stay first at 50km / h …